Entering the European market for tropical frozen fruit

 Tip:

-- Read our study on fresh exotic tropical fruit to understand fresh products competition.
+- Read our study on fresh exotic tropical fruit to understand the competition from fresh products.

 4. What are the prices for tropical frozen fruit?

-The range of tropical frozen fruit is wide, so the margin indications are rather rough.
-Additionally, comparisons between competing countries are not easy, as several countries produce different types, packaging sizes, fruit varieties and qualities.
+Tropical frozen fruits are widely traded commodities.
+The range of tropical frozen fruit is wide, and for that reason indications of margins are rather rough.
+Additionally, comparisons between competing countries are not easy because countries produce different types, packaging sizes, fruit varieties and qualities.

-For some types of more rare tropical fruits, buyers are not much aware of the different varieties, but for the major tropical fruit, distinction between varieties can strongly influence the price.
-For example, Alfonso and Kesar mango varieties are commonly more expensive compared to other varieties such as Kent, Raspuri or Totapuri, which is more used for purees.
+For some types of rarer tropical fruits, buyers are not well aware of the different varieties, but for the major tropical fruits, differences between varieties can strongly influence the price.
+For example, the Alfonso and Kesar mango varieties are usually more expensive than other varieties such as Kent, Raspuri and Totapuri (which is more used for purees).

-Very roughly, the cost, insurance and freight (CIF) price can be estimated between 40% and 50% of the retail price.
-The best option to monitor prices is to compare your assortment with the largest competitors.
-The table below shows a very rough price breakdown:
+Very roughly, it can be estimated that the Cost, Insurance and Freight (CIF) price represents around 40-50% of the retail price.
+The best option to monitor prices is to compare your offer with the offer from the largest competitors.
+A very rough breakdown of the prices is shown in the table below:

 Steps in export process |